 After watching me doing the Sak Yant blessed tattoo it was Rob’s turn.
-He also choose to do the tattoo on his upper back.
-Here is his thoughts, what he felt and how especial was the moment:
+He also chose to do the tattoo on his upper back.
+Here are his thoughts, what he felt and how special was the moment:

 “We tried to schedule our Sak Yant blessed tattoo a couple of times and always something comes up and we have to postpone the tattoo.
 Then as faith the day we got the Sak Yant was the day we celebrated 10 years together, it was meant to be.
 I didn’t sleep well on the night before, way too anxious.
 On the way to the Sannak, the anxiety just increased.
 There I saw one draw that caught my attention and the meaning was perfect to me: protection for travels, wisdom and good wealth.
 I talked to the monk and my anxiety was gone.
 I found that the pain was ok, better than the machine tattoo.
 As soon the monk finished the tattoo & blessed me, I felt something strange.
 I want to stay quiet, kind of contemplating that powerful moment.
 It lasted about 3 days.
 It was a strange but good feeling.
 Will I do a Sak Yant blessed tattoo again?
 Absolutely!”